If Public Figures Were Stocks: A Reputation Market Analysis

 Satoshi Nakamoto is the ultimate mystery stock -- the anonymous creator of Bitcoin whose identity remains unknown.
 How do you price a person who might not even be a person?

 Bull case: Created a technology that spawned a multi-trillion-dollar asset class.
 If identity is ever revealed, the narrative catalyst would be historic.
-Bear case: Anonymous founders can't build personal legacy.
+Bear case: Anonymous founders can't build personal brand.
 And if Bitcoin's importance fades, so does Satoshi's.
 Analyst rating: The most asymmetric trade on the platform.
 Low downside, potentially unlimited upside on an identity reveal.

 Dividend Payers: The Steady Compounders